Directed by Enrico Casarova

 Under the sea off the coast of Italy, young Luca (Jacob Tremblay) is an ordinary sea monster who lives with his parents (Maya Rudolph and Jim Gaffigan) and completes his daily chores (like herding fish).
 One day, he meets an adventurous sea monster named Alberto (Jack Dylan Grazer) who shows him something he’s never dared to see before…the surface.
 On the other side of the water is a magical and beautiful world for Luca, who realizes when he steps onto the beach that he becomes a real boy.
 He knows his parents will punish him, but the siren of land has too tempting a call.
 Of course, trouble awaits the naïve kid, and every raincloud or water fountain threatens to expose his true identity in a world that wouldn’t accept his true self.

 The world of “Luca” is a world I wouldn’t mind taking a vacation in.
 The scenery of the Italian Riviera is warm and lush.
 The animators made sure to make it as wonderous for viewers as it was for Luca when he first laid eyes on it.
 It’s a place that seems free of responsibility—it helps that the protagonists are runaway children.
-The scariest enemy in “Luca” isn’t a supervillain, a shark, a sadistic neighbor boy, or exile to the Himalayas…just the ignorance and bigotry of some cruel townspeople.
+The scariest enemy in “Luca” isn’t a supervillain, a shark, or a sadistic neighbor boy…just the ignorance and bigotry of some cruel townspeople.
 On second thought, maybe humans are the real monsters.
 Anyway, the animation is some of the prettiest Pixar has been responsible for.
 Then there’s the music, from composer Dan Romar (“Beasts of the Southern Wild”).
 It’s not as memorable as some of the most recent Pixar outings, like “Soul,” but it’s the right music for the moment.
 It’s lovely.
+If the Oscar is meant to go to the score that best complements the film, “Luca” should be considered.

 “Luca” is about on par with the Pixar movies of the last few years (“Toy Story 4” excluded).
 It’s good, maybe even really good, but I’m losing hope we’ll ever get something as good as “Finding Nemo” or “The Incredibles” ever again.
 Still, for Disney+ subscribers, “Luca” is a nice, enjoyable way to pass 90 minutes this summer.
 There’s certainly no harm in it.